rpietro/planout_edx/planout_edx.md

 ## Abstract

-Although evidence-based education plays a central role defining educational practice and policy, education is largely guided by annecdotal knowledge and non-empirical theories rather than randomized trials.
+Although evidence-based education plays a central role in defining educational practice and policy, to date education is largely guided by annecdotal knowledge and non-empirical theories rather than randomized trials.
 In response to this gap, we have developed a system that combines the Facebook Planout framework for the development of experimental designs and the Open edX system, currently used for Massive Open Online Courses.
 This system, released under an open source license, allows for the design of complex experiments, including parallel with non-equal proportions, factorial, cluster, cross-over and customized educational trials.
 We describe its architecture and provide details on its use in the deployment of different educational scenarios.

 ## Introduction